 In 2021, ACCP and Salesforce.org teamed up to survey the landscape of employee resources groups (ERGs), particularly as it continues to grow and evolve.
 The survey results offer insight into the objectives and benefits of ERGs in bolstering diversity, equity, and inclusion (DEI) and corporate social responsibility (CSR) initiatives.

-The findings show that 53% of respondents stated that the primary objective of their ERG program is to promote diversity, equity, and inclusion while 47% indicate that it is to encourage employee engagement.
+The findings show that 53% of respondents believe the primary objective of their ERG program is to promote diversity, equity, and inclusion, while 47% indicate that it is to encourage employee engagement.
 In terms of effectiveness, 96% of respondents feel their ERGs are “very effective” or “somewhat effective” in achieving their objectives.
 The findings also show employees who participate in ERGs are highly engaged in volunteer activities, both self-coordinated (84%) and company-organized (77%).

 Respondents indicated that other benefits of ERGs include:

 ● Strengthen employee wellbeing and mental health – 79%

 “The results confirm what we’ve long suspected, ERGs have an important role in driving DEI and CSR efforts in a company,” said ACCP CEO Carolyn Berkowitz.
 “To fully maximize ERGs requires a multi-prong approach, strong executive support, and recognition.”

 In terms of internal management of ERGs, half are started by employees at any level.
 53% of respondents indicated Human Resources departments ultimately manage their company’s ERG efforts.
 In addition, 41% of respondents said they have a company executive leading their ERGs, with 21% saying the executives are assigned the role, and 20% saying they volunteer for the position.